-After tragic accidents, it is common for surviving family members to wonder whether they have a right to file a wrongful death lawsuit.
+After tragic accidents, it is common for surviving family members to wonder whether they have the right to file a wrongful death lawsuit.
 There are basic guidelines that must be met to proceed with a wrongful death claim.

 Was the death was caused by someone else’s negligence or cruel intent?

 A wrongful death is one where someone, other than the victim, is at fault.
 The person or entity at fault must have committed either a cruel or negligent act that directly caused the death.
 Examples of situations that could lead to a wrongful death claim include fatal auto crashes, deadly falls, or homicide.
 Although the at-fault party may also face criminal charges for their actions, a wrongful death claim is a separate civil matter intended to bring justice in the form of financial compensation.